saymrwulf/zipline/notes.md

-2018-12-25T21:19:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2018-12-31T06:40:00 - Minor doc updates: linking to article on quantization (zipline) 2018-12-31T05:08:00 - Implementing approach from a new paper read last night (zipline)
+2018-12-25T21:19:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2018-12-31T06:40:00 - Minor doc updates: linking to article on quantization (zipline) 2018-12-31T05:08:00 - Implementing approach from a new paper read last night (zipline) 2018-12-31T02:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)